ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-3D-Printing-Intro.md

 #### Concrete/construction

-In more recent years concrete printing has caught some attention and it is being experimented with.
+In more recent years concrete printing has caught some attention and people are experimenting with it.
-It has some nice advantages
+It has some nice advantages:

 - Allow cheaper construction of small buildings
 - Faster construction